 It is also necessary to have a separate compliance framework for SMEs and exporters, and recent discussions around a “modular” return filing mechanism are welcome steps in this direction.

-portal — which may need more lead time.
-The ability to calibrate changes across the legislation and the portal will become one of the key determinants in expanding the tax base by making GST
+— which may need more lead time.
+The ability to calibrate changes across the legislation and the portal will become one of the key determinants in expanding the tax base by making GST more acceptable.

 The writer is a Partner at Deloitte India.
 The views expressed here are personal